A car parked on the side of a street in London.

 • The licence should be the category vehicle you want to subscribe to.

-• Be a UK resident using a UK bank account.
+• Be a UK resident using a valid UK bank account for payments.

 Also, providers have more stringent rules when it comes to your driving past.
-It is very likely that they won't approve your subscription application if you:
+Your subscription may not be approved if you:

-• You have more than 6 points on your licence, received during the last 3 years.
+• You have accumulated more than 6 points on your licence, received during the last 3 years.

 • Have been banned from driving within the last 5 years.